Updated July 3, 2023

 How will this help in your career?

 All businesses are now focusing on User Interaction and User Experience (UI/UX).
 Because the vast majority of the population is using handheld devices like tablets and smartphones which widely vary in terms of their pixel resolution and screen size.
 This is why it is really important to have the front-end design that is responsive enough to adjust itself to any kind of screen without compromising the elegance of the webpage.

 So, being skilled at Bootstrap is would add up value to you in the technical career and companies would look forward to hiring you with a handsome paycheck.
 And, because it is free & open-source, there is a lot of scopes for you to contribute as a developer and make it still better than what it is today.

 Bootstrap framework is a very handy tool for bringing-in responsiveness to the web pages.
 The components explained in this blog are some of the very widely used ones that help you write less code for more functionality and add more elegance to the web page that you’re building.

 This has been a guide to Bootstrap Components.
-Here we also discuss an introduction and different components of bootstrap and how this will help to shape your career.
+Here we also discuss basic concept and various components of bootstrap and how this will help to shape your career.
 You can also go through our other suggested articles to learn more –